1 / 6

 About the Moravian Duets

-The Jan Deyl Conservatory Women’s Chamber Choir accompanied on the piano by Roman Malý performs a selection of the musical gems composed by Antonín Dvořák.
+The Jan Deyl Conservatory Women’s Ensemble Carmina lucis accompanied on the piano by Roman Malý performs a selection of the musical gems composed by Antonín Dvořák.
 With reading from period texts and letters, Jan Kyjovský will guide us when exploring the Moravian Duets for female voices.

 Roman Malý piano accompaniment